 Professional backup and disaster recovery services know to prevent them from happening to your backup strategy.

 Around 85% of data breaches involved the human factor.
 Human error is among the top reasons why backups fail.
 Typical causes include the improper storage of tape drives, accidental deletion, lost equipment, and poor data security habits.
 Other human errors that lead to compromised backups are ignoring the cloud and not testing data restoration.

 Many small organizations without the financial capacity to train their staff in handling backups fall under this category.
 The best way to prevent human errors from ruining your data storage backup strategies is to teach them.

 Teach your employees to observe the best practices in data protection.
 If you want more assurance, hire people who know how to perform backups and restorations.
 Don’t risk asking staff to do it if data backups are not a part of their primary job description.
 Otherwise, you might compromise your data’s integrity.

 If you ask the experts, they say it would be better to automate the backup process.
-This way, you can remove or at least minimize the human element and make your data backup storage in Hagerstown more reliable.
+This way, you can remove or at least minimize the human element and make your cloud data backup storage near Hagerstown more reliable.

 All types of backup media are at risk of failing.
 Media-related issues are one of the top reasons backups fail, so you should handle backup media with care.